marcjordan2112/egr/README.md

-# Introduction
+# INTRODUCTION
-ESO Grinder (EGR) is an Elder Scrolls Online addon that monitors loot and saves it to the user's ESO save file.
-The ESO Save File Monitor (ESFM) Python code polls the save file every 3 seconds and if new loot is found then adds it to a user-specified database.
+ESO Grinder (EGR) has two components:

+- EGR "ESO Grinder" is an Elder Scrolls Online addon that monitors loot and saves it to the user's ESO save file.
+- ESFM "Elder Scrolls Save File Monitor" is Python code that monitors the ESO user save file if new loot is found then adds it to a user-specified database.

+These two componenents must be run concurrently - there's really no need to run the addon without the Python.

+EGR was inspired by https://forums.elderscrollsonline.com/en/discussion/comment/5259194/#Comment_5259194
+<br>What's a good way to measure loot efficiency?
+I wanted to see how many worms could be harvested with this method vs any other method.
+At first I made a dreadful manually-maintained solution but knew that it was just the initial stepping stone in learning some basics of how ESO, Git, LUA, and some other things work.

+This project is maintained at [https://github.com/marcjordan2112/egr](https://github.com/marcjordan2112/egr)

+## COMPATIBILITY
+EGR is compatible with

+- Python 3.7.4 or greater
+- Windows
+- Mac (not tested)

+# Usage

+1. Install EGR (see below).
-The user first runs the ESFM Python script on a command line (CL), specifying the user's ESO @PlayerName, path to ESO save file, and path to the database file.
-Then the user simply plays ESO (with the EGR addon installed) and "it just works" :) All items added to the database are shown in the EFSM output window.
+2. Run the ESFM Python script on a command line (CL), specifying the user's ESO @PlayerName, path to ESO save file, and path to the database file.
+3. Play ESO.
+As you play, EGR will cache loot items and when ESO performs a save to the addon's save file EsoGrinderSaveFile the entire cache will be included.
+The ESFM will wake up if the EsoGrinderSaveFile changes and will save all new loot to the database.
+4. The database may be connected to any process as read-only while ESFM is running.

+> NOTE There is currently no limit on how many loot items get stored.
+So, at some point, if something doesn't trigger a save, it will probably crash :0 I've been playing with this mod for a year or so now and the most I've seen is around 180 items saved in one shot.
+I've gotten in the habbit of running /reloadui frequently so I don't hit any limits.

 Currently, it's up to the user to decide what to do with the database.

-EGR was inspired by https://forums.elderscrollsonline.com/en/discussion/comment/5259194/#Comment_5259194
+# IMPORTANT
+- The Python code waits for the contents of the EsoGrinderSaveFile to change.
+Please ensure that you wait to exit the Python code for a few seconds after triggering a save file event.

-# Important
+# VERSIONING

-- Wait at least 3 seconds after closing ESO, reloading the UI, or logging out before you close an ESFM instance.
+Version format major.minor.derp, or x.x.x:

+- major: Change to the database design.
+- minor: Change to API, add big features.
+- derp: Bug fixes, change to dox.

-# ESO Grinder
+# EGR ESO GRINDER ADDON

 ## Installation